faaez/dashboard-docs/source/index.md

 # Introduction

 This is the proposed API for Teneo EWS.
-Please do give us feedback or request changes as appropriate.
+Feel free to give us feedback or request changes.

 # Authentication